 How to be Emotionally Vulnerable in Relationships

 How to be emotionally vulnerable in relationships Being vulnerable means revealing who you really are to your partner.
-How you’re feeling, what you’re thinking, what you need from them.
-If you and your partner can learn to be vulnerable with each other, you’ll have the potential of developing the deepest and most intimate bond.
-There’s … Read more
+How you’re feeling, what you’re thinking, and what you need from them.
+It’s something that effects both men and women.
+If you and your partner can learn to be vulnerable with each other, you’ll have the potential … Read more

 Depression After a Breakup